Las Vegas Raiders: Television

+owned-and-operated station KGO-TV (channel 7) in San Francisco.

 During the team's two tenures in Oakland, the Raiders were a beneficiary of league scheduling policies.
 Both the Raiders and the San Francisco 49ers shared the San Francisco Bay Area market, on the West Coast of the United States.
 This meant that the Raiders could not play any home games, road division games against the Denver Broncos or Los Angeles Chargers, or interconference road games against the NFC West (in seasons that the AFC West and NFC West meet in interconference play) in the early 10:00 a.m.
 Pacific time slot.
 In addition, they could not play interconference home games at the same time or network as the 49ers.
 As a result, both teams generally had more limited scheduling options and also benefited by receiving more prime time games than usual.